 On reading the above quote we realize what an important part an elbow plays in our life.
 It is the elbow which makes our daily morsel reach our mouth and imagine if one has restricted movement of this precious joint what he would go through.

 Commonly known as “Tennis Elbow” this is a condition wherein there is inflammation of the tendons on the outer bony prominence (Lateral Epicondyle) of the elbow that join the forearm muscles to the outside of the elbow.
-Certain repetitive movements of the wrist like playing tennis or other racquet sports leads to overuse of these tendons causing pain and tenderness on the outer side of elbow.
+Certain repetitive movements of the wrist like playing tennis or other racquet sports lead to overuse of these tendons causing pain and tenderness on the outer side of the elbow.